mkolakovic/IOTSumpPump/README.md

 # Work in progress!
 #
-# This will get published in February 2018 issue of Nuts&Volts Magazine
+# Published in February 2018 issue of Nuts&Volts Magazine

 # IOTSumpPump